rakeshkanna-rk/rakeshkanna-rk/README.md

 # ✦ About Me

 **I'm an 18-year-old designer, developer, writer and technician.
 I specialize in UI/UX design, create posters and flyers, and bring websites to life by developing them with 1.5 years of dedicated practice.
-As a technician, I work on laptops, desktops, phones, and TVs.
 I share insights on design, programming, and AI through my blog.
 Join me on this journey of innovation and creativity!**

 <br>